 - Checks the fields name shown are present in the common fields for the relationship.
 If field name is incorrect, then click to the field name and select the best matches’ fields from the list.

-- In order to enforce referential integrity for this relationship, you need to choose Enforce Referential Integrity box.
+- In order to enforce referential integrity in Access for this relationship, you need to choose Enforce Referential Integrity box.

 - At the end tap to the Create option.